Linuturk/drone/README.md

 * `drone_sslcert` Path to SSL certificate
 * `drone_sslkey` Path to SSL key

+### Datasource

+* `drone_driver` Driver to use for data and configuration storage.
+Defaults to sqlite3
+* `drone_datasource` The datasource controls the sqllite file name or mysql database connection.

 ### Other

 * `drone_open_invitations` True/False (boolean).
 Whether open sign up is enabled.
 Default `False`.